5 March 2020

 Chief Investigator Catherine Travis is Professor of Modern European Languages in the School of Literature, Languages and Linguistics at ANU.
-Her work addresses questions related to language evolution at a micro level, where she applies quantitative methods to probe the impact of linguistic and social factors on language variation and change in the speech community.
+Her work addresses questions related to language evolution, probing the impact of linguistic and social factors on language variation and change.
 See more...

 23 October 2019

 Solomon Island speakers

 During the ‘Understanding our languages: Solomon Islands’ workshop in Honiara, 15 multilingual Solomon Islanders, speaking at least 35 local languages between them, were asked to talk about what’s important and special about their languages.